 Our atmosphere absorbs the majority of the MIR radiation from astronomical sources.
 The main absorbing molecules are H_2O , CH_4 , CO_2 , CO, O_2 , O_3 .
-However, the atmosphere is quite transparent in three atmospheric windows: the M-, N- and Q-bands.
-They are centered around 5, 10 and 19.0 μ m, respectively.
-The transmission in the N-band is fairly good at a dry site and becomes particular transparent in the wavelength range between 10.5 and 12.0 μ m.
-However, the transmission of the Q-band is rapidly decreasing with wavelength and can be viewed as the superposition of many sub-bands having a typical spectral coverage of $\Delta\lambda = 1\mu$ m at an average transmission of ~60%.
-Observations in this band require low water vapor content in the atmosphere.
+However, the atmosphere is quite transparent for mid-IR radiation in the so-called M, N, and Q atmospheric windows.
+These windows are centered on roughly 5, 10 and 19.0 μ m, respectively.
+The transmission in the N-band is fairly good at a dry site and becomes close-to transparent in the wavelength range between 10.5 and 12.0 μ m.
+The transmission in the Q-band decreases rapidly with wavelength and can be viewed as the superposition of many sub-bands having a typical spectral coverage of $\Delta\lambda = 1\mu$ m at an average transmission of about 60%.
+Observations in this band require a low atmospheric water vapor content.
 The atmospheric transmission in the M-, N- and Q-bands is displayed in Fig. 1.
-A detailed modelling of both transmission and emission of the atmosphere can be done using ESO's SKYCALC Sky Model Calculator1.
+A detailed modelling of both atmospheric transmission and emission can be done using ESO's SKYCALC Sky Model Calculator1.